Why are we getting extra numbers at the end of emails that are sent to respond to incidents?

 Versions May 2009 and later, for sites using Mail Scripts

 - As of the November 2012 release, you can use message templates to easily customize your notifications and emails.
-To learn more about message templates, see Answer 5380: Customizing notifications and email messages sent by Oracle Service Cloud.
+To learn more about message templates, see Answer 5380: Customizing notifications and email messages sent by Oracle B2C Service.

 - Customers must complete migration to Message Templates before upgrading to this release or later versions.
 For more infomation, refer to Answer 6143: Migration from Mail Scripts to Message Templates.